-Advancing treatment of patients with cardiovascular disease with computational modeling.
+Our lab's mission is advancing treatment of patients with cardiovascular disease through computational modeling.

 Our lab develops tools for simulating the cardiovascular system, with a particular focus on blood flow in the vasculature and the heart.
 We build patient specific models from medical image data to create a customized model for each individual patient, which represents their unique vascular anatomy.
 We then use that model to run simulations of blood flow, which allows us to do virtual surgery, virtual treatment planning, and risk assessment.